 Kathrine is our Office Manager, and is very involved with the medical reports.
 Here, she is shown with Tuesday, a very tame alligator at the Phoenix Herpetological Society, who needed an abdominal ultrasound evaluation.

 We have a friendly and experienced office staff to take your calls, set up appointments, and help with the medical reports.
-Quinn (on left), Heather (on right), and Nicole will go out of their way to help you in any way they can.
+Quinn (on left), Heather (middle), and Nicole (on right) will go out of their way to help you in any way they can.
 All of our staff are animal lovers, who truly care about the pets we serve.
 Quinn is holding Hermione, one of our loyal office cats.